 Although waters may be listed as an impaired water body for both known and unknown toxicants, if the toxicant responsible for the impairment is unknown, an assessment is typically conducted to discover the cause of toxicity prior to the development of a TMDL.
-Therefore, there are currently no existing TMDLs for unknown toxicity.
+Therefore, few TMDLs address aquatic toxicity.
 However, in January 2018 there were approximately 68 TMDLs approved by U.S. EPA for known toxicants, such as metals, pesticides, and chloride, in California.
 In addition, there were 35 TMDLs for nitrogen or other related biostimulatory substances which may cause or contribute to toxicity in ambient waters.
 The TMDLs listed below are examples of TMDLs that use whole effluent toxicity tests.

-Four TMDLs that address toxicity include:
+Six TMDLs that address toxicity include:

-The Total Maximum Daily Load for Toxicity, Chlorpyrifos, and Diazinon in the Calleguas Creek, its Tributaries and Mugu Lagoon was adopted into the Los Angeles Regional Water Control Board’s Basin plan as Resolution No. R4-2005-009.
+The Total Maximum Daily Load for Toxicity, Chlorpyrifos, and Diazinon in the Calleguas Creek, its Tributaries and Mugu Lagoon was adopted into the Los Angeles Regional Water Board’s Basin Plan as Resolution No. R4-2005-009.
 This TMDL sets load allocations (LAs) and waste load allocations (WLAs) for chlorpyfrios and diazinon, as well as a TMDL for toxicity using a chronic Toxic Unit (TUc) limit of 1.0 using the no observed effect concentration (NOEC) approach.
 In this TMDL, an exceedance of 1.0 TUc, using the NOEC approach, triggers a TRE.

-The Salinas River Watershed Sediment Toxicity and Pyrethroid Pesticides in Sediment TMDL, was adopted by the Central Coast Regional Water Quality Control Board (Central Coast Regional Water Board) as Resolution No. R3- 2016-0003.
+The Salinas River Watershed Sediment Toxicity and Pyrethroid Pesticides in Sediment TMDL, was adopted by the Central Coast Regional Water Board as Resolution No. R3- 2016-0003.
 This TMDL uses an “additive” TU for pyrethroids in sediment.
 This is defined as a sum of toxicity units for individual types of pyrethroids.
 Each individual pyrethroids TU is defined as the measured concentration of pyrethroids in a sample divided by the specific median lethal concentration (LC50) concentration of pyrethroids.
 When the sum of the individual TUs exceeds 1.0 TUs, the TMDL exceeds the numeric target for the TMDL.

-The Total Maximum Daily Load for Diazinon and Pesticide-Related Toxicity in Bay Area Urban Creeks was adopted by the San Francisco Regional Water Quality Control Board (San Francisco Regional Water Board) as a Basin plan amendment in Resolution No. R2-2005-0063.
+The Total Maximum Daily Load for Diazinon and Pesticide-Related Toxicity in Bay Area Urban Creeks was adopted by the San Francisco Regional Water Quality Control Board (San Francisco Regional Water Board) as a basin plan amendment in Resolution No. R2-2005-0063.
 The toxicity TMDLs are assigned to storm water outfalls for storm water dischargers in the San Francisco Region.
 There are two TMDLs that assign a target of 1.0 TUs, one for acute and one for chronic toxicity.
 The acute target uses a NOAEC (no observed adverse effect concentration) approach and the chronic uses a NOEC.
 Every storm water outfall is assigned 1.0 TU allocations.

-Finally, the Central Valley Regional Water Quality Control Board’s Resolution No. R5- 2017-0057 was adoption as the Amendment to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges.
+The Central Valley Regional Water Quality Control Board’s Resolution No. R5- 2017-0057 was adoption as the Amendment to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges.
 This amendment uses a biological endpoint to evaluate a TMDL for pyrethroid toxicity in sediment.
-The biological endpoint is the 10-day survival of Hyallela azteca.
+The biological endpoint is the 10-day survival of Hyalella azteca.
 The TMDLs are specifically for pyrethroid pesticides.

+The Pajaro River Watershed Chlorpyrifos and Diazinon TMDL was adopted by the Central Coast Regional Water Board as Resolution No. R3-2013-0011.
+This TMDL uses the biological endpoints of survival and reproduction of Ceriodaphnia dubia as stated in the basin plan.

+The Santa Maria River Watershed Toxicity and Pesticide TMDL was adopted by the Central Coast Regional Water Board as a basin plan amendment through Resolution No. R3-2014-0009.
+The TMDL uses the biological endpoints of survival and reproduction of Ceriodaphnia dubia to evaluate the toxic effects of pesticides.

 Site-specific Water Quality Objectives